larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 ### 03-gas

 Yeah, OK, then the next clip,
-which was oh three, yeah?
+which was 03, yeah?
 Or one really is just kind of 1 clip and that's all we actually was.
 (20:38)
-Two clips it it was the Minsky clip and then it was the the walls narration.
+Two clips it it was the Minsky clip and then it was the the Waltz narration.
 And an 02 had had had a quite
 a number of clips there 03.
 I really should be broken out.